Employer of Record

 Other Key Considerations

 • Economic Risk: Independent contractors bear the economic risk of non-performance or poor performance.
-Employees, on the other hand, are guaranteed a regular income and social protections.
+Employees, on the other hand, are guaranteed a regular income and statutory protections.

-• Liability: Employees have limited liability for normal negligence, while independent contractors are fully liable for their work performance.
+• Liability: Employees have limited liability for normal negligence under employment law principles, while independent contractors are generally fully liable for their work performance.

 Social Security in Germany

 Germany has a well-established social security system, funded by contributions from both employees and employers.
-These contributions cover various aspects such as pension, unemployment, health, long-term care, and work accident insurance.
+These contributions cover various areas such as pension, unemployment, health, long-term care, and work accident insurance.
 The system is based on income ceilings, meaning contributions are capped for income above certain thresholds.
-Below is an overview of the key contributions and their applicable rates.
+Below is an overview of the key contribution framework.

 Type of InsuranceContribution Rate (%)Employer’s Share (%)Employee’s Share (%)Income Ceiling (EUR)

-Work Accident InsuranceVaries by sector and risk100% borne by employerN/ANo ceiling
+Work Accident InsuranceVaries by sector, employer, and risk class100% borne by employerN/ANo single nationwide ceiling

 Key Points:

-• Work Accident Insurance: Fully borne by the employer, this contribution depends on the sector and level of risk.
-There is no specific income ceiling for this contribution.
+• Work Accident Insurance: Fully borne by the employer, this contribution depends on the employer’s accident insurance institution, sector, and risk classification.

 Exemptions:

-• Self-Employed Individuals: In general, self-employed individuals are not required to pay into the mandatory social security system.
-They can, however, voluntarily opt into certain social insurance schemes or secure private insurance.
+• Self-Employed Individuals: In general, self-employed individuals are not required to pay into the mandatory social security system in the same way as employees, although important exceptions apply depending on profession and status.

 The German social security system ensures comprehensive coverage for employees, while contributions are shared between employers and employees to fund health, pension, and other essential social benefits.